luchiangabriel/Projects/Mathematic Calculator/README.md

 ```
 - Choose the desired operation
 - Enter the number / numbers, depends on the selected operation
-- The result will be displayed in the console
+- The result will be displayed on the console
 - After this, you can do one or more calculations, or you can close the script by pressing key 0, which is meant to close the script